OpeyemiAdeniji/youtube-port-ingest/docs/ingest.md

    1. `Click +` Widget and select Table.

-   2. Title: Video Lists, (add the store icon).
+   2. Title: Enter **Video Lists** in the input box.

+   3. Add an optional icon if you prefer.

-   3. Select Video as the Blueprint.
+   4. Select Video as the Blueprint.

-   4. Add Description and ThumbnailURL as excluded property.
+   5. Add Description and ThumbnailURL as excluded property.

    <img width="612" alt="image" src="https://github.com/user-attachments/assets/c947e440-908c-472a-8a58-8dd65c8fbc8e">

-   5. Click Save.
+   6. Click Save.

 </details>